 Years ago when I started this blog I called it ‘A Really Full Life’.

 That’s A Really Full Life.
 It’s a quality of life that flows from knowing God.
-It’s what I pray for every child, that they’ll come to know God and find in Him abundant life ~ A Really Full Life.
+When I pray for our kids, grandkids or great-grandkids this is the core of my prayer, that they’ll come to know God and find in Him abundant life ~ A Really Full Life.

 If you’re a Christian parent I want you to know I’m pulling for you.